-RIA Novosti reported on September 1, 2013 that Russian President Vladimir Putin visited the Rehabilitation Centre for Rare Species located in Alekseevka village.
+RIA Novosti reported on September 1, 2013 that Russian President Vladimir Putin visited Primorskii Regional Non-commercial Organization «The Centre for Rehabilitation and Reintroduction of Tigers and Other Rare Animals» (PRNCO «Tiger Centre») located in Alekseevka village.
 In his presence two young tigresses that were transported from Khabarovsky krai were released into the Centre’s enclosure.

 After the release of 9 and 11-month-old tiger cubs, the President monitored their behaviour and movements by viewing real-time video produced by remote wildlife viewing cameras.
 The young tigresses began exploring the enclosure.
 Centre’s caretakers told Vladimir Putin about the wildlife rehabilitation process.
 They said that they help tiger cubs develop their stalking and hunting skills at the first moment the animals appear in the centre by releasing first rabbits and later roe deer into the enclosure with tigers.

 In May, Cinderella tigress was successfully released back into the wild in Bastak Nature Reserve, Jewish Autonomous Province.